John J. Studzinski: Blackstone

-In 2006 Studzinski joined The Blackstone Group, an American multinational corporation based in New York City.
+In 2006, Studzinski joined Blackstone Inc., an American multinational corporation based in New York City.
 He joined as the senior managing director in its investment and advisory group and as a member of the firm's executive committee.
 He was recruited to oversee and develop Blackstone's mergers-and-acquisitions advisory business, Blackstone Advisory Partners, in the United States and Europe, and to open an office in London.
 CEO Stephen A. Schwarzman said in 2006 that Studzinski's "outstanding track record in transatlantic investment banking will be invaluable in accelerating the growth of our advisory business".

 Studzinski is based in both New York and London.
 His primary role as global head of Blackstone Advisory Partners was to oversee Blackstone's corporate M&A advisory services business in the U.S., and further develop the corporate M&A advisory business in Europe and Asia.
 He was personally involved in many of the firm's largest advisory assignments.
 He advised multinational corporations, conglomerates, governments, banks, and institutions, on acquisitions, equity investments, restructurings, spin-offs, mergers, and overseas operations.

 In early 2015, Blackstone began spinning off three of its divisions, including its M&A advisory group, to avoid any potential conflicts of interest with its primary private-equity business.
 After assisting with the transition, Studzinski became Vice Chairman of Investor Relations and Business Development at Blackstone.
 In this capacity, he holds responsibility for a number of sovereign and international institutional relationships, as well as ultra high-net-worth families outside the U.S.

 PIMCO

-In September 2018, Studzinski was appointed to the newly created roles of Managing Director and Vice Chairman of the global investment-management firm PIMCO.
+In September 2018, Studzinski was appointed to the newly created roles of managing director and vice chairman of the global investment-management firm PIMCO.
 He acts as an advisor to PIMCO clients including governments, pension funds, corporations, sovereign wealth funds, family offices, and foundations.
 He will also help PIMCO's expand globally.

-He spends his time in London, New York and Asia Pacific and he reports directly to CEO Emmanuel Roman.
+He spends his time in London, New York, and Asia Pacific and he reports directly to CEO Emmanuel Roman.

+A Talent for Giving

+In September 2025, John’s first book A Talent for Giving was published by Bloomsbury Publishing, released in the UK on 18 September and in the US on 18 November.

+The book explores the philosophy and practice of what John Studzinski calls entrepreneurial giving.
+Through his advocacy of an entrepreneurial approach, John encourages readers to discover how best to channel their passions and apply their talents to creating a more generous society.

+The Financial Times placed A Talent for Giving on its top business reading list for November 2025, noting it "makes a powerful, practical case for a hands-on, face-to-face approach to giving and volunteering".

+Prime Minister of Canada Mark Carney described the book as "a pilgrimage we can all follow to multiply our unique talents, transform ourselves, and promote the common good" while the artist Grayson Perry said it "made me really think about what it means to give, to care, to be generous."